udohjeremiah/zod-to-mongo-schema/README.md

    }
    ```

-2. **To specify a custom bson type with `z.unknown` if the Zod API doesn't have
+2. **To specify a custom BSON type with `z.unknown` if the Zod API doesn't have
    it:**

    ```js